Terasology/Rails/README.md

 ## Wrench
 The wrench is a tool that can be used to perform specific actions like connecting carts with each other or changing the direction of a tee joint.

+For additional items like locomotives and special rails to use with **Rails**, please take a look at the [AdditionalRails](https://github.com/Terasology/AdditionalRails) module.

 Creating Tracks
 =====
 Tracks are built by placing rail blocks.
 When a rail block is placed, it automatically connects to nearby rail blocks to form contiguous track segments.
 Rail blocks can be straight or sloped and can form a corner, T (tee) junction, or an intersection.